skramm/udgcd/README.md

 Three steps are involved: first we need to check if there **is** at least one cycle.
 Is this is true, we explore the graph to find it/them.

-- The first step is done by calling [boost::undirected_dfs()](http://www.boost.org/doc/libs/1_59_0/libs/graph/doc/undirected_dfs.html) with passing a visitor of class `LoopDetector`, inherited from [boost::dfs_visitor](http://www.boost.org/doc/libs/1_59_0/libs/graph/doc/dfs_visitor.html).
+- The first step is done by calling [boost::undirected_dfs()](http://www.boost.org/doc/libs/1_59_0/libs/graph/doc/undirected_dfs.html) with passing a visitor of class `CycleDetector`, inherited from [boost::dfs_visitor](http://www.boost.org/doc/libs/1_59_0/libs/graph/doc/dfs_visitor.html).
 This object holds a set of vertices that are part of an edge on which `back_edge()` is called.
 This means that a cycle has been encountered.